LincolnUniLTL/AlmEZ/README.md

 ### Deploying for EZproxy

+#### _user.txt_

 Now you need to tell EZproxy when and how to invoke AlmEZ, and what parameters to send through to it.
-Do this in EZproxy's user.txt file.
+Do this in EZproxy's _user.txt_ file.
 Add a stanza like this:

     # External PHP script for authentication through Alma, returns group as well
     # NB: EZproxy doesn't like or honour HTTP redirects, so watch for your configuration and trailing slashes etc, test with curl or similar